luontola/gcp-dynamic-dns/README.md

 - `service` (default) - Asks a 3rd party web service for your external IP address.
 - `interface` - Asks your operating system for the IP address assigned to a network interface.
 - `upnp` - Asks your network router for its external IP address using Universal Plug and Play.
+    - Not every router has UPnP enabled and a firewall may block it as well, so to debug issues, first check if [`upnpc -s`](https://miniupnp.tuxfamily.org/) reports the ExternalIPAddress.

 Default: `service`